Mirinth/Plexiglass/readme.md

 	if not used in the lexer description. `PLEXIGLASS_NO_MATCH_TOKEN` is generated when the lexer fails to match any input, and `PLEXIGLASS_EOF` is generated when no input is available.
-- `std::strin ToString(TokenType type)`:
+- `std::string ToString(TokenType type)`:
-	A utility function that converts a TokenType to a string containing its name. e.g. `PLEXIGLASS_EOF` will be converted to `"PLEXIGLASS_EOF"`.
+	A utility function that converts a `TokenType` to a string containing its name. e.g. `PLEXIGLASS_EOF` will be converted to `"PLEXIGLASS_EOF"`.
 - `lexer::lexer(std::string path)`:
 	Constructs the lexer. `path` is the path to the lexer's input file.